Brilliant gifts for brilliant teachers

 The last two years have seen teachers go above and beyond the call of duty.
 Teaching from their kitchens and their classrooms, online and in person.
 They’ve been the reassuring constant in our children’s lives, no matter what new government guidelines were introduced overnight with no warning.
-Their capacity to turn up every morning, at the school gates or on zoom, with a smile on their face, has amazed all of us frustrated (and pretty crap) homeschool parent-teachers.
-Gifts for teachers are on our agenda at this time every year, but this July it seems more important than ever to show how much we appreciate them!
+Over the pandemic years especially, their capacity to turn up every morning, at the school gates or on zoom, with a smile on their face, amazed all of us frustrated (and pretty crap) homeschool parent-teachers.
+Gift ideas for teachers are on our agenda at this time every year, but this July it seems more important than ever to show how much we appreciate them!

 I’ve heard stories that in some schools buying gifts for teachers has become a competitive sport.
 John Lewis vouchers being outdone by Spa days, Spa days being outdone by Flying lessons… seriously.
 But having taught in schools myself for many years, I can assure you it’s the small, personal gifts that teachers will adore and remember for years to come.

 With that in mind, check out my top gifts for teachers; whatever your budget.

 - Who doesn’t love a box of brownies?
 You could order a box to be delivered to school for them (handy if you’re stuck in Covid isolation!), or buy some from a local cake shop.
 It’ll be sure to make the last day of term even sweeter.

 - Nothing says, ‘I appreciate you’ in the same way as a stunning bunch of flowers does.
 Order your teacher a beautiful summer bouquet from Clare Florist this week and you’ll get an extra 10%off.
 Result!